Revertcoder/Revertcoder/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🚀 Mduduzi Matsebula
+🚀 Revertcoder
-💻 Computer Science Graduate | Developer | Data Enthusiast
+💻 Aspiring business analyst | Developer | Data Enthusiast

-I am a motivated Computer Science graduate passionate about building technology that solves real-world problems.
-My experience spans software development, data analysis, IT support, and web development, where I enjoy turning ideas into functional and impactful solutions.
+I’m a Computer Science graduate who enjoys building technology that solves real problems.
+My journey so far has allowed me to explore different areas of tech, including software development, data analysis, IT support, and web development.

-From developing blockchain-based applications to designing modern websites and data-driven systems, I am constantly learning and improving my skills.
+I enjoy taking ideas and turning them into practical solutions — whether it’s developing blockchain-based applications, creating modern websites, or working with data to uncover useful insights.
+I’m naturally curious, always learning, and constantly looking for ways to grow and improve my skills as a developer.

 🧑‍💻 About Me